Moratorium on Policy Cancellations Extended to July 26th.

 We hope you and your ministry are safe and finding creative ways to minister during the COVID-19 pandemic.
-There are many new stressors during these times.
-We hope this information can help relieve a small bit of that stress.
 Please be sure to read this post in its entirety.

-We are want to inform you of an Executive Order issued by Gov. Cuomo and how this may be of help to your ministry if you should need it.
-This Executive Order states that in the state of New York, there is a moratorium on your insurance company cancelling your insurance policy for a period of 60 days, even if premiums are not paid.
-This Executive Order was put in place to protect policyholders due to the financial effects of the COVID-19 pandemic.
+There has been another extension of the Executive Order issued by Gov. Cuomo for policy holders in New York.
+This Executive Order states that in the state of New York, there is a moratorium on your insurance company cancelling your insurance policy, even if premiums are not paid.
+This Executive Order was put in place to protect policyholders due to the financial effects of the COVID-19 pandemic and now extends until July 26, 2020.

 Catching up on Overdue Insurance Payments